 In addition, the land must be available for acquisition (that is, land offered exclusively to us, land on the open market or Crown land that is not subject to an Aboriginal land claim).

-Contact us about the acquisition or reservation of land if you want to:
+Contact us about the acquisition of land if you want to:

-All offers or proposals will be treated with strict confidence.
+All offers or proposals are treated with strict confidence.

 What we look for

 When NSW National Parks and Wildlife Service assesses the suitability of land on offer, we consider: